 - Writing Literature Survey

-After starting to supervise several postgraduate and undergraduate research projects at CSE and repeating the same set of guidelines and tips for each of my new students, I thought of documenting those.
+After supervising many postgraduate and undergraduate research projects, and repeating the same set of guidelines and tips for each of my new students on starting a research project, I thought of documenting those.
 While these are the tips that I give to my students, I hope it will be useful to other students as well.
 However, make sure to check with your supervisor as he/she may use a different approach while starting research.

 Identifying a Research Problem

-I encourage all my students to come up with a couple of potential problems before the initial discussion.
+I encourage you to come up with a couple of potential problems before the initial discussion with me.
 While we may or may not work on those problems, it gets you thinking about finding a problem (a felt need to do something) around you.
-Ability to see/identify problems is an important skill taught by research.
-For example, if you can identify problems in a product developed by your company and devise simple solutions to those problems, your value as a key player of the team increases (which could even be translated into monetary benefits).
-Potential problems you describe can also help the supervisor identify what areas you really like to work on.
-At the end of the initial discussion with the supervisor, most of your problems have to be dropped due to various reasons.
-Some of the reasons include practicality, lack of resources, too theoretical, having no research component, and may not match either your or supervisor’s interests.
-During the discussion supervisor may also suggest project ideas in line with your problems.
-After several rounds of further discussions with your supervisor and a quick literature survey, you will pick a specific area to work on.
-Eventually you will end up with modified versions of 1-2 problems that are in line with your and supervisor’s interests.
+The ability to see/identify problems is an important skill taught by research.
+For example, if you can identify problems in a product developed by your company and devise simple solutions to those problems, your value as a team player increases (which could even be translated into monetary benefits).
+Potential problems you describe can also help me to identify what areas you really like to work on.
+At the end of our initial discussion, most of your problems may get dropped due to various reasons.
+Some of the reasons include practicality, lack of resources, too theoretical, having no research component, and may not match program, your, or my interests.
+During the discussion, I may also suggest project ideas in line with your problems.
+After several rounds of further discussions and a quick literature survey, you will pick a specific area to work on.
+Eventually, you will end up with modified versions of 1-2 problems that are in line with your and my interests.

-Depending on your study program, your problem needs a different mix of Research (R) and Development (D).
-Undergraduate project may have a smaller R and a larger D. While an MSc/MBA project can have a balanced R and D, a PhD project needs to have a larger R and a smaller D.
+Depending on your research program/level, your problem needs a different mix of Research (R) and Development (D).
+An undergraduate project usually has a smaller R and a larger D. While an MSc project usually has a balanced R and D, a PhD project must have a larger R and a smaller D.

 Here are some resources on finding a research problem: